argv-minus-one/dmg-license/language-info-generator/README.md

 4. Display name language: a single language tag.
 [GetLanguageNames.java] looks up each language's display name from this.

-5. Character encodings: a comma-separated list of character encodings.
-These are given to the [iconv](https://www.npmjs.com/package/iconv) module to transcode from UTF-8 (or any other character encoding) to the native encoding of this Mac OS localization.
+5. Character sets: a comma-separated list of character set encodings.
+These are given to the [iconv](https://www.npmjs.com/package/iconv) module to transcode from UTF-8 (or any other character set encoding) to the native character set of this Mac OS localization.

 6. Comment.